dart-lang/language/working/1426-extension-types/feature-specification-views.md

-*That is, when the static type of an expression is a view type `V` with representation type `T`, each method invocation on that expression will invoke an instance method declared by `V` or exported by `V` or inherited from a superview or added by an extension view (or it could be an extension method with on-type `V`).
+*That is, when the static type of an expression is a view type `V` with representation type `T`, each method invocation on that expression will invoke an instance method declared by `V` or inherited from a superview (or it could be an extension method with on-type `V`).
 Similarly for other member accesses.*

 Let _DV_ be a view declaration named `View` with type parameters
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>k</sub> extends B<sub>k</sub></code>